History of the Australian Capital Territory: Self-government

 In 2001, the ACT government entered into a cooperative agreement with the Aboriginal community over the management of Namadgi National Park.
 The deal no longer exists.

 In the 1990s, a number of activities which are or were illegal in other Australian states were legalised in the ACT.
 These include the sale of X-rated pornographic materials (1989) and prostitution in brothels (1992), although brothels are only permitted to operate in the suburbs of Hume, Mitchell and Fyshwick.
 The personal use of cannabis was decriminalised in 1992 and abortion was decriminalised in 2002.
 In 2006, the ACT Government attempted to introduce a law recognising civil unions, but it was overturned by the federal government.

 21st century

 The first years of the 21st century saw a period of extended drought in the ACT region, accompanied by several bushfires that caused widespread devastation.
 Over the 2001 Christmas period, five separate bushfires burnt over 16 km2 of forest in the ACT, including millions of dollars' worth of plantation pine forest.

+The ACT Labor Party has been in power since 2001 as of 2025.